 Desire for sanctity

-The children of the Nicolo family often wet their paternal grand-uncle and aunt
+The children of the Nicolo family often went to their paternal grand-uncle and aunt

 who had holiday villa in St. Michael’s .
 This couple, having no children of their

-very pious and devoted and enjoyed reading the lives of saints which Brigida
+very pious and devoted his time in reading and especially enjoyed reading the lives of saints which Brigida

-listened to eagerly.
-Even at that tender age she understood that to become a saint
+used to listen very eagerly.
+Even at that tender age, she understood that to become a saint

 was a beautiful thing and this roused in her a desire for sanctity beyond her age,